samsung-cnct/kraken-lib/README.md

 These charts are tested and maintained by Samsung CNCT.
 They should work on any Kubernetes cluster.

 # Getting Started with K2
-The easiest and best supported way to use K2 is through the [K2Cli](https://github.com/samsung-cnct/k2cli).
-This cli wraps the K2 image in a tool that is easy to use and configure.

-If you want to use the K2 image directly, please continue with this guide.

 ## Prerequisites